 Mary was managing a multi-million project whose success depended on a vast network of Government officials.
 She knew some of them through previous professional contacts.
 The majority though were totally new both in their jobs and to the project.

-She did her homework and found out whom from her network she could approach to help her gain access.
+She did her homework and found out whom from her network she could approach to help her gain access to the rest.
 Her first strategy of meetings over coffee and introductions at official receptions was successful.
 She moved to the next step and asked the most influential project partner to convene a meeting with all, to make it official through a charter signed by all.
 It was an important milestone for setting the common goals and demonstrating the benefits of the network and the project.

 As the project progressed, some inevitable hurdles emerged and the network kept changing as the commitment of some of its members to common goals changed due to Government reshuffles.
 Mary kept true to the charter and continued to pro-actively engage the members of the network at levels which worked: one-to-one, smaller groups, entire network.
 In the end, keeping the network consistently functioning for the entire duration of the project paid dividends, as its members demonstrated a sufficient degree of maturity for a more advanced phase of the project.